JianxinLin28/Attendify/README.md

 html, css before.

 ## Things to do:
-1. Design a register page
+1. Code the 'open camera' feature
-2. Code the 'open camera' feature
+2. Build bridges for backend connection (doing...)
-3. Build bridges for backend connection
+3. UI for manage course page